Coliving Communitypurposeful co workations and stays

 for life explorers, digital nomads, …

-What is a coliving community manager or facilitator?
+What's a coliving community manager or facilitator…?

 A community manager 🕴️

-Is a staff member responsible for onboarding, day-to-day interactions, plus resolving issues including disagreements between members themselves.
+Is usually a staff member responsible for onboarding, day-to-day interactions, plus resolving issues including disagreements between members themselves.
 They organise and perhaps even lead some of the events but due to other responsibilities may not participate.

-In smaller properties, this role also coordinates back of house operations such as cleaning staff, ensuring quality of service, thus less focussed on socials than a facilitator.
+In smaller properties, this role also coordinates back of house operations such as cleaning staff, ensuring quality of service, thus less focussed on socials than a facilitator…

 A community facilitator 🧚